 Founded by Pope Julius II in early sixteenth century, Vatican Museums is one of the largest museums in the world.
 Popes amassed the collection over the centuries.
 The museums hold 70,000 works of art, out of which 20,000 are on display.
 Visitors walk through 7 km of halls and corridors.
 At the end of the route is Sistine Chapel which contains Michelangelo’s famous fresco The Creation of Adam. …

 Roman Forum is in the heart of Rome, a spread of impressive ruins.
-This is a small valley between Palatine and Capitoline hills.
+This is in a small valley between Palatine and Capitoline hills.
 Many Roman emperors had built their palaces here.
-The Roman Forum was the scene of public meetings, law courts, and gladiatorial combats in republican times and was lined with shops and open-air markets.
+The Roman Forum was the scene of public meetings, law courts and gladiatorial combats in republican times.
+Shops and open-air markets lined the area.
 It was the hub of political, social and commercial activity of Roman citizens.
-As you go around Roman Forum, you will see ruins of temples, churches and public buildings. …
+As you go around Roman Forum, you will see the ruins of temples, churches and public buildings. …